jeffshurtliff/jeffshurtliff.github.io/_pages/about.md

 I am skilled in team leadership, Linux administration, Python and web development, user experience, Customer Support, and online community management.

-I have a strong information technology professional with a Bachelor of Science (BS) from Utah Valley University and current holder of the Certified Information Systems Security Professional (CISSP), Certified Information Security Manager (CISM) and NetWitness Certified Administrator certifications.
+I have a strong information technology professional background with a Bachelor of Science (BS) from Utah Valley University and current holder of the Certified Information Systems Security Professional (CISSP), Certified Information Security Manager (CISM) and NetWitness Certified Administrator certifications.